-MAT141, Number Systems (3 credits)
+MAT\141, Number Systems (3 cr.)

-Ged Ed Competencies: Critical Analysis & Logical Thinking, Quantitative Reasoning

-This course helps students with an intermediate algebra background to get acquainted with some fundamental ideas in mathematics such as set operations, logic, counting methods, numeration systems, and modular systems.
-Prerequisite: Eligible for either ENG101E or ENG101 and either MAT137E or MAT137 with" C" or better OR eligible for either ENG101E or ENG101 and Math placement.
+Ged Ed Competencies: Critical Analysis & Logical Thinking, Quantitative Reasoning This course helps students with an intermediate algebra background to get acquainted with some fundamental ideas in mathematics such as set operations, logic, counting methods, numeration systems, and modular systems.
+Prerequisites: Eligible for either ENG\101E or ENG\101 and either MAT\137E or MAT\137 with" C" or better OR eligible for either ENG\101E or ENG\101 and Math placement.

-MAT146, Math for the Liberal Arts (3 credits)
+MAT\146, Math for the Liberal Arts (3 cr.)

-Gen Ed Competencies: Critical Analysis & Logical Thinking, Quantitative Reasoning

-This is a survey course designed to acquaint the student with mathematical ideas not normally encountered at the pre-college level.
-The course conveys something about the nature of mathematics- its methods, uses, and roles in society- through an elementary introduction to topics such as: Functions, Art in Mathematics, Logic, Number Theory, Computer Science, Statistics, Probability Theory, Graph Theory.
-Prerequisite: Eligible for either ENG101E or ENG101 and either MAT137E or MAT137 with "C" or better OR eligible for either ENG101E or ENG101E or ENG101 and Math placement.
+Ged Ed Competencies: Critical Analysis & Logical Thinking, Quantitative Reasoning This is a survey course designed to acquaint the student with mathematical ideas not normally encountered at the pre-college level.
+The course conveys something about the nature of mathematics- its methods, uses, and roles in society-through an elementary introduction to topics such as: Functions, Art in Mathematics, Logic, Number Theory, Computer Science, Statistics, Probability Theory, Graph Theory.
+Prerequisites: Eligible for either ENG\101E or ENG\101 and either MAT\137E or MAT\137 with "C" or better OR eligible for either ENG\101E or ENG\101 and Math placement.

-MAT158, Functions, Graphs, and Matrices (3 cr.)
-Gen Ed Competency: Quantitative Reasoning
+MAT\158, Functions, Graphs and Matrices (3 credits)

-A course in selected topics from contemporary mathematics with applications for students in business, economics, and social science.
+Gen Ed Competency: Quantitative Reasoning A course in selected topics from contemporary mathematics with applications for students in business, economics, and social science.
 Topics include: the concepts of function and rate of change, a review of algebraic and graphical aspects of polynomial functions, a study of exponential and logarithmic functions, mathematical modeling, and systems of linear equations in two or more variables with an emphasis on forming, solving and interpreting of matrices.
 A graphing calculator is required and used throughout.
 This course is not recommended for mathematics, physics, chemistry, or engineering majors.
-Prerequisites: MAT137 with a grade of "C" (or higher) and eligible for ENG101 OR math placement and eligible for ENG101.
+Prerequisites: MAT\137 with a grade of "C" (or higher) and eligible for ENG\101 OR math placement and eligible for ENG\101

-MAT167, Principles of Statistics (3 credits)
+MAT\167, Principles of Statistics (3 cr.)

-Gen Ed Competencies: Quantitative Reasoning, Scientific Reasoning

-This course replaces MAT168.
-Students may not get credit for both MAT167 and MAT168.
+Gen Ed Competencies: Quantitative Reasoning, Scientific Reasoning This course replaces MAT\168, "Elementary Statistics & Probability" (4 cr.).
+Students may not get credit for both MAT\167 and MAT\168

 Graphs and charts, measures of central tendency and variation.
 Elementary probability theory, random variables, probability distributions, with emphasis on the binomial and normal.
 Sampling distributions, hypothesis testing, confidence intervals, correlation and linear regression.
 Use of technology included.
-Prerequisites: Eligible for ENG101 or ENG101E and MAT137 or MAT137E (or higher) with a grade of "C" or better OR eligible for ENG101 or ENG101E and math placement.
+Prerequisites: Eligible for ENG\101 or ENG\101E and MAT\137 or MAT\137 E (or higher) with a grade of "C" or better OR eligible for ENG\101 or ENG\101 E and math placement.